 Rather than targeting any available partner, outreach efforts should be built around a strategy–one that seeks out channel partners who are likely to perform.
 But recruiting is only half the battle.
 Once you’ve signed on the dotted line it’s time to give them all the resources and knowledge they need to begin actively selling as soon as possible.

 To properly give new partners the tools they need to sell you need to take a more holistic and ongoing approach.
-By that, we mean offering online courses that include webinars, courses, tracks, and certifications.
+By that, we mean offering online courses, including webinars, courses, tracks, and certifications.
 For example, ZINFI offers a Learning Management System that can be customized based on the vendor and even offers an incentives tracker to encourage continued training.

 Analyzing current partnerships should also be ongoing.
 By identifying partners that are under-performing, you can determine why and work to improve their productivity.
 Thomas Reid said it best, “A chain as strong as its weakest link.”
 And, once you know that you can focus on offering specific training and certification programs to bridge those skill gaps in your channel.

-Additionally, it’s important for partners to look the part–partners of your organization.
-That’s why in addition to providing online or face to face training, you will need to enable them with marketing, sales, planning and other necessary tools.
+Additionally, partners need to look the part–partners of your organization.
+That’s why in addition to providing online or face-to-face training, you will need to enable them with marketing, sales, planning, and other necessary tools.
 State-of-the-art software, like ZINFI’s partner relationship management (PRM) platform, allows you to do so.

-Once you have enabled your partners with basic marketing, sales, technical and service aspects of your business, the first big step is to go out and market to generate leads of your products and services.
+Once you have enabled your partners with basic marketing, sales, technical, and service aspects of your business, the first big step is to go out and market to generate leads for your products and services.
 In many cases, if you are just starting a channel, you may just be helping partners to sell to their installed base.
-However, even in those cases you will have to provide some basic channel marketing materials to the partner.
+However, even in those cases, you will have to provide some basic channel marketing materials to the partner.

-ZINFI’s PRM platform can help you put together a set of simple email, social, web syndication and other type of marketing campaigns that partners can quickly use to launch in minutes.
-This becomes a necessity when you have a very large channel, as you will have to offer different types of campaigns, e.g., healthcare, manufacturing, SMB, mid-market, enterprise, etc., but at an early-stage simple email templates or co-branded asset tools can go a long way to drive your partner’s marketing efficiencies.
+ZINFI’s PRM platform can help you put together a set of simple email, social, web syndication, and other type of marketing campaigns that partners can quickly use to launch in minutes.
+This becomes a necessity when you have a very large channel, as you will have to offer different types of campaigns, e.g., healthcare, manufacturing, SMB, mid-market, enterprise, etc., but at an early-stage simple email template or co-branded asset, tools can go a long way to drive your partner’s marketing efficiencies.

 As a part of your partner journey, the most important destination is to increase sales– and do it at a lower cost.
 Therefore, the goal here is obvious–go out and generate demand and then close transactions to drive revenue.
 How to start?
 As part of the training, a great incentive to begin selling is to provide leads.
 This is a great opportunity for new partners to apply what they’ve learned and go after a real prospect.